myh1000/save-commands/README.md

 # Save-commands package for Atom editor

+Wanted to make an option to hide the output panel.

 This package allows you to define parametrized shell commands to be automatically run, in sequence, whenever a file matching glob pattern is saved.
 This effectively eliminates the need for file watchers, and simplifies your build process.